2022 Women's Cricket World Cup

 Ahead of the first semi-final match, both teams were without key players in their squads.
 Australia's Ellyse Perry was ruled out of the match after suffering from back spasms, which had also forced her to miss Australia's last group match, against Bangladesh.
 For the West Indies, their leg spin bowler Afy Fletcher missed the match after testing positive for COVID-19.
 Australia won the match by 157 runs, with Alyssa Healy and Rachael Haynes scoring 216 runs for the first wicket, including a century from Healy.
 It was the seventh time that Australia had reached the final of the Women's Cricket World Cup.
 In the second semi-final, England beat South Africa by 137 runs, reaching their sixth World Cup final.
 Danni Wyatt scored a century and Sophie Ecclestone took a five-wicket haul to help the defending champions to reach the final.

 In the final of the tournament, Australia beat England by 71 runs to win their seventh World Cup.
 Australia's Alyssa Healy scored 170 runs in the match, the highest individual score made by any cricketer, male or female, in the World Cup Final.
 England's Nat Sciver also scored a century in the final, finishing with 148 not out.
 Alyssa Healy was the leading run-scorer in the competition, with 509, and was named the Player of the Tournament.
 England's Sophie Ecclestone was the leading wicket-taker in the tournament, with 21 dismissals.

 Qualification

 On 27 November 2021, the ICC announced that the 2021 Women's Cricket World Cup Qualifier had been called off due to concerns of a new COVID variant and travel restrictions.
 Per the ICC's playing conditions, the three remaining qualification slots were based on the team's rankings, therefore Bangladesh, Pakistan and the West Indies progressed to the 2022 Women's Cricket World Cup.

 Venues

 On 11 March 2020, the ICC announced the six venues for the 2022 Women's World Cup.
-Eden Park hosted the final.
-Five other venues, which were used for the league stage and semifinals, were the Hagley Oval, Seddon Park, Bay Oval, University Oval and Basin Reserve.
+Hagley Oval hosted the final.
+Five other venues, which were used for the league stage and semifinals, were Eden Park, Seddon Park, Bay Oval, University Oval and Basin Reserve.